spyder-ide/spyder/spyder/utils/help/tutorial.rst

     def average(a, b):
         """
-        Given two numbers a and b, return their average value.
+        Return the average value (arithmetic mean) of two numbers.

         Parameters
         ----------
-        a : number
+        a : numeric
-          A number
+            A number to average.
-        b : number
+        b : numeric
-          Another number
+            Another number to average.

         Returns
         -------
-        res : number
+        result : numeric
-          The average of a and b, computed using 0.5 * (a + b)
+            The average of a and b, computed using ``0.5 * (a + b)``.

         Example
         -------